jamiefromtheworld/jamiefromtheworld/README.md

 - 👋 Hi, I’m @jamiefromtheworld
-- 👀 I’m interested in film, mathematics, code!
+- 👀 I’m interested in film, mathematics, and code!
 - 🌱 I’m currently learning code from the free online Harvard class
 - 📫 How to reach me...
-Discord: saint jude#5652
+Discord: saint jude#5652 instagram: moneyhaver473

 <!---
 jamiefromtheworld/jamiefromtheworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.